samplecatalina/NextUpcoming/README.md

 - Server-Side-Rendered (SSR) React app using Hooks and Next.jS
 - Dockerized Containers on Kubernetes clusters
 - Redis + MongoDB as the database solution
+- Ingress-Nginx on the gateway layer as load balancer service
 - Mostly implemented with Typescript